-If I were to mention the word 'bedhead,' you might think of a messy bun tied effortlessly with a scrunchie.
-Perhaps, like me, you would also imagine someone running errands early in the morning as baby hairs swish around their face and a halo of soft strands trail behind.
+If I were to mention the word 'bedhead', it's likely you'd think of a messy bun tied effortlessly and adorned with a scrunchie.
+Perhaps, like me, you would also imagine a cool girl running errands early in the morning as baby hairs swish around her face and a halo of soft strands trail behind her.
 Either way, bedhead hair is supposedly low maintenance and somehow always accidentally perfect.

-The tousled look is reminiscent of the 2010s, where bedhead poster girls included the likes of Kate Moss, Sienna Miller, and Alexa Chung.
-Bedhead hair screams 'indie sleaze,' to be paired with a Breton-striped top and skinny jeans.
+The tousled look is reminiscent of the 2010s, where bedhead poster girls included the likes of Kate Moss, Sienna Miller and Alexa Chung.
+Bedhead hair screams 'indie sleaze', to be paired with a Breton-striped top, skinny jeans and a trilby.
 But if TikTok has taught us anything, it's that the 10-year trend cycle is real.
 Fast-forward to the present day and bedhead hair is no longer the property of Tumblr.
+Right now, it's one of the most talked about hairstyles, with beauty editors referring to it as the latest It Girl look and stylists calling it the ultimate 'solution for lazy girls'.

-On TikTok, bedhead hair tutorials are racking up views and likes, just as they did on Pinterest and Tumblr back in the day.
-The videos and selfies all have one thing in common: straight hair without a coil or curl.
+Over on TikTok, bedhead hair tutorials are racking up views and likes, just as they did on Pinterest and Tumblr back in the day.
+The videos and selfies all have one thing in common: poker-straight hair without a coil or curl in sight.
 I'd go as far as to say that I've never seen a photographic example of what the bedhead hair trend would look like on natural hair.

 Afro hairstylist Elizabeth Ariyo shares my sentiment and says that she is unfamiliar with the term 'bedhead hair' when describing Black hair.
-"I think about it in relation to Caucasian hair that is 'messy,' like in a bun or a ponytail," she tells me.
-Ariyo does not wear her hair straight from bed and neither do many of her clients, she says.
-"Plenty opt for braids, which means in the morning their hair is neat and tidy so they don't have to worry about being perceived as 'ungroomed.'"
+"I think about it in relation to Caucasian hair that is 'messy', like in a bun or a ponytail," she tells me.
+Elizabeth does not wear her hair straight from bed and neither do many of her clients, she says.
+"Plenty opt for braids, which means in the morning their hair is neat and tidy so they don't have to worry about being perceived as 'ungroomed'."

-For lots of people with curly and afro hair, rocking your natural texture (like many stylists suggest when emulating the bedhead trend) isn't as easy as it's made out to be.
+For lots of people with curly and afro hair, rocking your natural texture (like many stylists suggest when emulating the bedhead trend) isn't as easy as it is made out to be.
 It takes time and money to look after and style natural hair.
-In a Refinery29 article titled "I'm Struggling To Afford Black Hair Products As Costs Rise — & It Matters" Blackett writes that for reasons such as self-expression, tradition, societal pressures, and the unique demands of Black hair, Black women invest more than most in products.
+In a Refinery29 article titled "I'm Struggling To Afford Black Hair Products As Costs Rise — & It Matters", L'Oréal writes that for reasons such as self-expression, tradition, societal pressures and the unique demands of Black hair, Black women invest more than most in products.
 She reports that afro hair products are up to 70% more expensive than their counterparts.

 Thanks to the natural hair movement, many Black women have chosen to cut their hair and regrow it in order to embrace a journey of self-love and acceptance.
 Hair trends like 'bedhead chic' seem inaccessible, especially when there is such an obvious lack of representation beyond Caucasian, straight hair.
 And it isn't just the bedhead.
 If you have a social media account, it's likely you've spotted the Matilda Djerf-inspired haircuts everywhere.
 Think heavily layered lengths requiring lots of rollers.

 Thankfully, modern Black haircare brands are championing inclusivity within the hair space, ensuring that looking after your hair (as well as styling it) is a positive experience.
-Just look at BREAD Beauty Supply, from Australian founder Maeva Heim.
+Just look at BREAD Beauty Supply.
 One of its key goals is to make frizz cool, as it is often seen as something to get rid of when it comes to curly hair especially.
-"At BREAD, we say that 'lazy girl hair' is for everyone," Maeva Heim told Refinery29.
-"My tightly-coiled hair styled in a messy bun isn't going to look the same as someone with straight hair in a messy bun," Heim says, but that doesn't mean it shouldn't be welcome.
+"At BREAD, we say that 'lazy girl hair' is for everyone," brand founder Maeva Heim told me.
 We must consider all coils and curls, and in the bedhead trend there is definitely room for more than one hair type.
+"My tightly coiled hair styled in a messy bun isn't going to look the same as someone with straight hair in a messy bun," said Maeva, but that doesn't mean it shouldn't be welcome.